sidart/bizdom/pages/about.md

 Merchant, Market & commodity.
 What makes them rich, why certain communities were rich, and why certain location attracts them the most.

 I will try to explain these through Economic, Political, Social and geographical factor.
 At the same time try to be current with things related to stock markets and economic activities.

+> Curiosity is, in great and generous minds, the first passion and the last virtue.
+We should always be eager to learn more, to know more about the world around us.